Synchronization of two coupled massive oscillators in the time-delayed Kuramoto model: Results and discussion

 The results of numerical integration for $m=0, 0.6, 1$, and $10$ are displayed in Fig.~\ref{fig4:numeric1}.
 The figure shows the probability of each phase-locked solution through a color code that is indicated on the side.
 The color code reveals that the most likely solutions are the ones with a frequency close to the average value $\bar{\omega}=1$.
 For each time delay, solutions with a locking frequency farther from 1 have a smaller basin of attraction.
 Interestingly, the most stable solutions do not necessarily have the largest basin of attraction.
 Higher inertia makes finding solutions on higher branches and larger time delays less probable.
 For instance, Fig.~\ref{fig4:numeric1}-(d) shows that for $m=10$, only the lowest branch is observed in numerics for $\tau\lesssim 1.2$.

 We will now proceed to investigate the non-phase-locked solutions.
-We limit our analysis to the case where the inertia is equal to $m=10$, the coupling strength is $K=1$, and the natural frequencies of the oscillators are $\omega_1=\omega_2=1$.
+We limit our analysis to the case where $m=10$, $K=1$, and the natural frequencies of the oscillators are $\omega_1=\omega_2=1$.
 The results are shown in Fig.~\ref{fig5:numeric2}, providing insight into the system's behavior under specific parameter values, including various time delays.

 This figure visually represents various dynamical behaviors observed in $25$ different realizations of the system for the time delays $\tau=3.5, 3.8, 4.4, 4.8 $.
-Each panel contains three plots, the phase space which is the relative angular velocity $\Delta\dot{\theta}={\dot{\theta}}_1-{\dot{\theta}}_2$ versus $\cos(\Delta{\theta})$, the temporal variation of the order parameter $r$ and the power spectral density (PSD) of the order parameter over the last $10^6$ time steps, utilizing a time step of $dt = 0.01$.
+Each panel contains two plots, the temporal variation of the order parameter $r$, and the phase space which is the relative angular velocity $\Delta\dot{\theta}={\dot{\theta}}_1-{\dot{\theta}}_2$ versus $\cos(\Delta{\theta})$ over the last $10^6$ time steps, utilizing a time step of $dt = 0.01$.
 This figure indicates the cyclic or chaotic nature of the non-phase-locked solutions.

-Fig.~\ref{fig5:numeric2}-(a) shows two distinct periodic behaviors for $\tau=3.5$, exhibiting closed paths in phase space and periodic variations in the order parameter.
-Figs.~\ref{fig5:numeric2}-(b) and (c), however, illustrate the presence of chaotic solutions in addition to the periodic ones for $\tau=3.8$ and $\tau=4.8$, respectively.
-The phase spaces for chaotic solutions are almost filled, and the PSDs do not exhibit regular frequency combs.
-In Fig.~\ref{fig5:numeric2}-(d), we can observe two distinct periodic solutions as well as a chaotic solution for $\tau=4.4$.
-It is worth noting that in the chaotic solutions for $\tau=4.4$ and $4.8$, the two oscillators tend to become almost fully synchronized at random intervals, which is similar to the occurrence of an epileptic seizure in the brain.
+Figs.~\ref{fig5:numeric2}-(a) and (c) show two distinct periodic behaviors for $\tau=3.5$, and $\tau=4.4$ exhibiting closed paths in phase space and periodic variations in the order parameter.
+Figs.~\ref{fig5:numeric2}-(b) and (d), however, illustrate the presence of chaotic solutions in addition to the periodic ones for $\tau=3.8$ and $\tau=4.8$, respectively, in which the phase spaces for chaotic solutions are almost filled.
+It is worth noting that in the chaotic solutions for $\tau=4.8$, the two oscillators tend to become almost fully synchronized at random intervals, which resembles the epileptic seizure in the brain.

-The transmission of information in neuronal systems is influenced by several factors, one of which is the presence of myelin.
-Myelin is a fatty substance that encircles axons, providing an insulating layer that boosts the speed and efficiency of signal propagation.
-If myelin is lost or damaged, such as in certain neurological disorders or injuries, the transmission of signals can slow down significantly, leading to a longer time delay between the interactions of neurons.
 Even a slight change in the time delay can have a profound impact.

-As shown in Fig.~\ref{fig6:parametric-chaos}, starting from a fixed initial condition, a small alteration in the time delay value can cause the system to shift from periodic to chaotic behavior.
-This sensitivity to parameter changes demonstrates the complex and non-linear nature of dynamics.
+To rigorously evaluate the stability of a limit cycle in response to minor variations in initial conditions, we introduce a small disturbance around the limit cycle and measure the temporal deviation between the perturbed and unperturbed trajectories, expressed as: